uit-no/hpc-doc/guides/jobs.rst

 highmem:
     Jobs will get access to the nodes with large memory (32GB).
 Submit with ``qsub -q highmem ....``
-    **Limits:** Restricted access, send a request to :doc:`support <mailto:support-uit@uit.no>` to get access to this queue.
+    **Limits:** Restricted access, send a request to support-uit@uit.no to get access to this queue.
 Jobs will be restricted to the 32 nodes with 128GB memory.

 Other queues